zubairatha/CalBridge/README.md

 python agents/app.py "Call mom tomorrow at 2pm for 30 minutes"
 ```

+> 📖 **See [examples/README.md](examples/README.md) for complete examples with screenshots showing the full pipeline flow for both simple and complex tasks.**

 ### Pipeline Flow

 The agents system processes queries through 8 stages: